The Bankrate promise

 What is long-term care insurance?

-Long-term care insurance is different.
-As the name suggests, it covers the extended, day-to-day costs of those who need help with daily activities such as bathing, dressing, eating or handling toilet needs.
-This care may be given in a senior living home, assisted living facility, daycare program or even at home.
-You may need this care because of a chronic condition such as Alzheimer’s disease, or because of an injury or other non-permanent situation.
+Long-term care (LTC) insurance covers the cost of personal support for people who need assistance with activities of daily living (ADLs), such as bathing, dressing and eating.
+This care may be given in a senior living home, assisted living facility, daily care program or even at home.
+You may need this care because of a chronic condition or because of an injury or other non-permanent condition.

 What does long-term care insurance cover?